tusharbarkade/R-Functions-/README.md

 5) Select the sample based on the required count From Groups
 6) Verify Upload filenames and counts and check for duplicates
 7) Create filename based on Customer_Group and Gender + Age
 8) Get summrise data
-9) Checking duplicate count
+9) Checking duplicate counts
 10)Copy the output for pasting into excel